All you have to do is start

 WashU meets 100 percent of demonstrated need for admitted students.

-When filling out your application for admission, indicate your intent to apply for need-based financial aid.
-Once you submit your application—we will automatically create an account for you with Student Financial Services, and your application for aid begins!
+When filling out your application for admission, indicate your intent to apply for need-based financial assistance.
+Once you submit your application—we will automatically create an account for you with Student Financial Services, and your application for assistance begins!

 Your Pathway will include a current checklist of your support materials: